MADS508/labs/README.md

 # ADS-508
-This repo is adapted from the official [Data Science on AWS repo](https://github.com/data-science-on-aws/) and adjusted to reflect the capabilities of AWS Learner Labs.
+This repo is adapted from the official [Data Science on AWS repo](https://github.com/data-science-on-aws/data-science-on-aws) and adjusted to reflect the capabilities of AWS Learner Labs.
 [![Data Science on AWS](img/data-science-on-aws-book.png)](https://www.amazon.com/Data-Science-AWS-End-End/dp/1492079391/)

 # Important!

 In AWS Learner Labs once you reach $100 all of your code will be automatically destroyed.
 In addition, AWS Learner Labs has occasional issues where your environment is not accessible.
 **Be sure that you are ALWAYS storing your code in GitHub.
-You will not be given extra time to complete an assignment due to your Learner Lab deleting your code.** I
+You will not be given extra time to complete an assignment due to your Learner Lab deleting your code.**

 # Setup Instructions